llrs/blogR/content/author/admin/_index.md

                 ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include functional enrichment, data integration and transcriptomics."
+bio = "Bioinformatician with interests in functional enrichment, data integration and transcriptomics."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "lluis.revilla+llrs@gmail.com"

 # List (academic) interests or hobbies
 interests = [